CSA-RH/rosa-hcp-fast-deploy/README.md

 # AWS ROSA with hosted control planes cluster (ROSA HCP)
-The idea behind this shell script was to automatically create the necessary environment and deploy a ROSA **HCP** cluster in a few minutes, using the CLI.<br />
+The idea behind this shell script was to automatically create the necessary environment and deploy a ROSA **HCP** cluster in a few minutes, using the CLI.
 The initial setup includes the creation and configuration of the
    - Virtual Private Cloud (VPC), including Subnets, IGW, NGW, configuring Routes, etc.
-   - Account-wide IAM roles [^1] and policies
-   - Cluster-specific Operator roles [^1] and policies
+   - Account and Operator roles and policies
    - OIDC identity provider configuration

 The entire process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br />

-## Script prerequisites
+#### Script prerequisites
-- An AWS account (or an RHDP "AWS Blank Environment")
+- An AWS account with enough quota value to meet the minimum requirements for ROSA (100)
 - Your AWS Access Key and your AWS Secret Access Key
-- ROSA CLI [^2] and AWS CLI already installed and updated (the script will help automate this part too)
+- ROSA CLI [^1] and AWS CLI already installed and updated (the script will help automate this part too)

 > [!IMPORTANT]
 > Enable the ROSA service in the AWS Console and link the AWS and Red Hat accounts by following this procedure: